dgoto2/mse4bias/README.md

 ## Core scripts to run simulations
 • OM.R creates the baseline operating model (OM)
-• a4a_mse_WKNSMSE_funs.R contains a collection of functions and methods used for creating the OM and for running the MSE
+• flr_mse_WKNSMSE_funs.R contains a collection of functions and methods used for creating the OM and for running the MSE
 • run_mse.R is for running MSE scenarios and is called from a job submission script
-• run_google.sh is a job submission script used on a high performance computing cluster and call run_mse.R
+• run_mse.sh is a job submission script for a high performance computing cluster (HPC) to call run_mse.R
-• run_mse_analyse.R is for analyzing the MSE results
+• analyse_mse.R is for analyzing the MSE results

+## Reference
+Goto, D., J.A.
+Devine, I. Umar, S.H.
+Fischer, J.A.A.
+De Oliveira, D. Howell, E. Jardim, I. Mosqueira, K. Ono.
+A precautionary solution to estimation bias in shaping safe harvest boundaries. bioRxiv. doi: https://doi.org/10.1101/2020.12.05.413070